 If management decides that the costs of remedying a significant deficiency or material weakness in its financial reporting system cannot be justified by the benefits to be obtained, it should take care to alert the governing body as early as possible to explain its conclusion.
 In that case, governments subject to a Single Audit should explore the possibility of obtaining a waiver pursuant to paragraph 530c of U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, so as not to jeopardize the auditees low risk status.

 1 A deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility (the likelihood of the event is either reasonably possible or probable as those terms are defined in the Financial Accounting Standards Board Accounting Standards Codification glossary) that a material misstatement of the governments financial statements will not be prevented, or detected and corrected on a timely basis.

 2 A deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

 3 While this strategy will help the government to avoid, limit, or eliminate findings related to its internal control over financial reporting, ultimately, it is the independent auditors responsibility to make the judgment about what findings to report.

-4 See GFOAs Best Practice, Documenting Accounting Policies and Procedures, 2007.
+4 See GFOA's Best Practice, Policies and Procedures Documentation, 2007.